lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 ### Allowed Calls

-You can restrict an address to interact with:
+You can restrict a controller to interact with:

 <details>
     <summary>Standards</summary>